 Fecal Incontinence Treatment

 Most people feel more than a bit uneasy when they consider talking to their friends, family, and doctor about bowel incontinence.
-If you suffer from the inability to control your bowel movements, you are not alone.
+If you don’t have the ability to control your bowel movements, you are not alone.
 This condition affects millions of people.
-According to the National Institute of Health, more than 18 million Americans suffer from fecal incontinence.15% of women over age 50 experience FI.
+According to the National Institute of Health, more than 18 million Americans have symptoms of fecal incontinence.15% of women over age 50 experience FI.
 Men are affected but less often than women.

 Bowel incontinence, also known as fecal incontinence (FI), prevents you from controlling your bowel movements.
 You may experience unexpected leaks, or use the bathroom very frequently.
 Some people experience a combination of these symptoms.

 The surgeons, nurses, nurse practitioners and physician assistants at RCRS take a special interest in fecal incontinence and offer minimally invasive techniques (like InterStim® Therapy) and office-based injection therapy (like Solesta®) to help you finding relief from the loss of bowel control.

 Some people can reduce their bowel control symptoms with lifestyle changes, diet modification, bowel retraining, Kegel exercises, or other kinds of physical therapy.

 Your doctor may prescribe medications to help control the symptoms of bowel incontinence.
 Medications used for bowel control problems offer a possible solution and may include anti-diarrheal medicines.

 Outcomes with conservative management are often poor and FI often persists.
 Sphincter muscle surgery has been used with limited success.
 A colostomy (“stool bag”) is common.
 It works well.
 Understandably we all prefer to avoid “a bag”.

 New options to treat fecal incontinence if conservative therapy has not been successful